 Our engaging workshops enable students to apply their new knowledge in creative and interactive activities, deepening their understanding of Chinese art, culture, and history in a fun way.

-Application for school group workshops from September 2024 to July 2025 is now open.
+Application for school group workshops in 2025/26 school year is now open.
 Quota is limited.
 Schools successfully registered for our workshops will be contacted by the HKPM team to confirm the arrangement.

 “HKPM Jockey Club Education Programme: Architecture Unfolded” invites the public to appreciate architecture and artefacts from a fresh perspective, exploring the intricate connections among them.
 The programme is organised by the Hong Kong Palace Museum and solely sponsored by The Hong Kong Jockey Club Charities Trust.